deancacioppo-OCS/postmonkee/README.md

 ---

-**Blog MONKEE represents the pinnacle of AI-powered content creation - where multiple AI systems collaborate with enterprise-grade quality control to deliver results that exceed human capabilities while maintaining professional standards, authentic visuals, and bulletproof reliability.**
+**postMONKEE represents the pinnacle of AI-powered Google Business Profile post creation - where multiple AI systems collaborate with enterprise-grade quality control to deliver results that exceed human capabilities while maintaining professional standards, authentic visuals, and bulletproof reliability.**

-**Built with precision, scaled with confidence, and enhanced with cutting-edge quality control systems.**
+**Built with precision, scaled with confidence, and enhanced with cutting-edge GoHighLevel integration.**

 *Developed with Claude Sonnet 4, Google Gemini 2.5 Flash, and OpenAI DALL-E 3*